insa-4ir-chatsystem/chatsystem-billard-slamnia/README.md

 # Distributed Chat System

 This is a distributed chat system allowing multiple users to chat on the same network in real time.
+This program needs to have hsqldb installed alongside it.

 ## How to run